NoEndsNoGains/End-Of-Conflict/CHEAT-SHEET.md

 - **Internal:** The conflict is within yourself.
 You are analyst, all parties, and battlefield at once.

 > **Note on Observer:**
 > True Observer is rare.
 It requires no power to affect the outcome (even indirectly), no output (even conversation), and no stake.
 If you pay taxes, vote, speak, share, or belong to any system connected to the conflict—you're likely a Party.
+Using this framework is an act of sovereignty.
+The moment you use it to gain sight, you are no longer a passive observer; you have become an Agent.
 When in doubt, assume Party.
 Observer must be proven, not assumed.
 >
 > Observer is listed for completeness.
 If you truly have no stake, the framework becomes an intellectual exercise.
 Most readers are Parties, whether they admit it or not.